-- Cognizance of Offences and Bar of Jurisdiction of Civil Courts
+Cognizance of Offences and Bar of Jurisdiction of Civil Courts

 As per the provisions of Section 19 of the EPA, no court shall take cognizance of any offence under this Act except on a complaint made by:

-(a) the central Government or any authority or officer authorized in this behalf by that Government; or
+- the central Government or any authority or officer authorized in this behalf by that Government; or

-Section 22 provides that no civil court shall have jurisdiction to entertain any suit or proceeding in respect of anything done, action taken or order or direction issued by the Central Government or any other authority or officer in pursuance of any power conferred under the Act.
+Section 22 provides that no civil court shall have jurisdiction to entertain any suit or proceeding in respect of anything done, action is taken or order or direction issued by the Central Government or any other authority or officer in pursuance of any power conferred under the Act.

 The National Environment Appellate Authority

-The National Environment Appellate Authority (NEAA) was set up as an independent body to address cases in which environmental clearances granted by the ministry of environment are challenged by civil society.
+The National Environment Appellate Authority (NEAA) was set up as an independent body to address cases in which environmental clearances granted by the ministry of the environment are challenged by civil society.

-On January 30, 1997, the President of India, in exercise of the powers conferred under Article 123 (123.
-Power of President to promulgate Ordinances during recess of Parliament.— (1) If at any time, except when both Houses of Parliament are in session, the President is satisfied that circumstances exist which render it necessary for him to take immediate action, he may promulgate such Ordinances as the circumstances appear to him to require.) of the Constitution, promulgated an Ordinance to provide for the establishment of the NEAA to hear appeals with respect to restriction of areas in which any industries, operations and processes shall not be carried out or shall be carried out subject to the safeguards as provided under the EPA.
+promulgated an Ordinance to provide for the establishment of the NEAA to hear appeals with respect to restriction of areas in which any industries, operations and processes shall not be carried out or shall be carried out subject to the safeguards as provided under the EPA.

 The Ordinance was later on repealed with the enactment of the National Environment Appellate Authority Act, 1997.

-The NEAA Act, which was granted presidential assent on 26th March, 1997 came into force from 9.4.97.
+The NEAA Act, which was granted presidential assent on 26th March 1997 came into force from 9.4.97.
 This Act provides for the establishment of a NEAA.
 The Act was enacted with the following object:

 To hear appeals with respect to restriction of areas in which any industry, operations or processes or class of industries, operations or processes shall not be carried out or shall be carried out subject to certain safeguards under the EPA and for matters connected therewith or incidental thereto.

 Any aggrieved person may file an appeal within thirty days of passing of an order granting environmental clearance in the areas in which any industries, operations or processes shall not be carried out or shall be carried out subject to certain safeguards under the EPA.

 (2) An Ordinance promulgated under this article shall have the same force and effect as an Act of Parliament, but every such Ordinance—

-(a) shall be laid before both Houses of Parliament and shall cease to operate at the expiration of six weeks from the reassembly of Parliament, or, if before the expiration of that period resolutions disapproving it are passed by both Houses, upon the passing of the second of those resolutions; and
+- shall be laid before both Houses of Parliament and shall cease to operate at the expiration of six weeks from the reassembly of Parliament, or, if before the expiration of that period resolutions disapproving it are passed by both Houses, upon the passing of the second of those resolutions; and

 - may be withdrawn at any time by the President.